HassamGani/coodYou/README.md

 - **Micro-interactions**: the primary CTA uses `PrimaryButtonStyle` for press scaling, spinner, and success morph; `CheckmarkSuccess` animates a trimmed circle + SF Symbol checkmark (no external Lottie dependency) for the 1.5s success dwell before navigation.
 - **System feedback**: inline errors live under their field, `ToastBanner` surfaces network or linking issues, and resend countdown disables the code button for 30s.

+### Home map experience

+- `HomeView` now opens to a full-screen MapKit canvas with an Apple Maps–style floating search bar.
+The screen stays map-first; no cards appear until the user searches or taps a dining hall.
+- `SchoolService` and the new `DiningHallService` hydrate the `/schools` and `/dining_halls` collections, so search is an instant, on-device filter that groups results by school and hall.
+- Selecting a school focuses the visible pins for that campus; selecting a hall recenters the map, highlights the custom marker, and presents `DiningHallDetailView` in a sheet for menus and checkout.
+- Active orders surface as a compact floating pill; tapping it opens the existing handoff flow without cluttering the primary map UI.

 ### Integration guide

 1. Swap `AuthShellView(service:)` injection in `LandingView` with a production `AuthFlowService` implementation that calls your backend for passwordless links/codes.